Adrian Gray: Career

 In January 2012, Gray entered the PDC 'Q School'.
 On the third day of action he earned a PDC Pro Tour card with a 6–5 win over John Scott after also beating Geoff Kime, Steven Pearson and Brian Kirk before reaching the final stage.
 His best result of 2012 came in October, when he reached the semi-finals of the 15th Players Championship.
 He beat the likes of Brendan Dolan and Andy Hamilton, before losing 4–6 to Peter Wright.

 He went into 2013 ranked world number 74.
 At the UK Open he beat Steve Brown, Connie Finnan and Dean Stewart to reach the fourth round, where he met Phil Taylor.
 Taylor averaged 105 in the match as he comfortably beat Gray 9–2.
 He advanced to the quarter-finals of the 10th Players Championship of the year where he lost 6–1 to Andrew Gilding.
 Gray entered Q School in January 2014 and had his best run on the second day when he was beaten 5–4 by Stuart White in the last 32.
 He did not do enough over the four days to earn a tour card and only had PDPA Associate Member status for 2014 which gave him entry to UK Open and European Tour qualifiers as well as the Challenge Tour.
 He qualified for the UK Open and was whitewashed 5–0 by Ronny Huybrechts in the second round.
 In April, Gray beat Yuji Eguchi to win the Soft Tip Dartslive Asia Open and $15,000.
 A second soft tip title came in 2015 when he took the Dartslive Singapore event by defeating Hyun Chul Park.

 In January 2019, Gray regained his PDC Tour Card via the Q-School Order of Merit, sealing at least two years on the ProTour.
-Two last 16 appearances in the first 18 events were followed by a sensational run to the semi-finals of Players Championship 20, where Gray beat the likes of Max Hopp, Justin Pipe, Nathan Aspinall and Steve Beaton before succumbing to Peter Wright.
+Two last 16 appearances in the first 18 events were followed by a run to the semi-finals of Players Championship 20, where Gray beat the likes of Max Hopp, Justin Pipe, Nathan Aspinall and Steve Beaton before succumbing to Peter Wright.